mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

    Replace it with this:

    ```
-   class CPropertiesPage : public TRhinoPropertiesPanelPage<CDialog>
+   class CDocumentPropertiesPage : public TRhinoOptionsPage<CDialog>
    {
    ...
    };
    ```

-   Your class will now use a Rhino provided template class which implements the `IRhinoPropertiesPanelPage` and `IRhinoWindow` interfaces.
+   Your class will now use a Rhino provided template class which implements the `IRhinoOptionsPage` and `IRhinoWindow` interfaces.
 The `IRhinoWindow` interface will wrap the `CDialog` class and provide direct access to window methods for creating, sizing, painting and destruction.
 You can use any class that is derived from `CDialog` as long as the class constructor takes a resource Id and parent window.
 The `TRhinoDialogWindow` template always passes a  `nullptr` as the parent window.

 4. Modify the `CRhinoObjectPropertiesDialogPage` required virtual methods as follows:

    #### Rhino 5 class

    ```
-   class CPropertiesPage : public CRhinoObjectPropertiesDialogPageEx
+   class CDocumentPropertiesPage : public CRhinoOptionsDialogPage
    {
-     DECLARE_DYNAMIC(CPropertiesPage)
+     DECLARE_DYNAMIC(CDocumentPropertiesPage)

    public:
-     CPropertiesPage();   // standard constructor
+     CDocumentPropertiesPage(CRhinoDoc& doc);   // standard constructor
-     virtual ~CPropertiesPage();
+     virtual ~CDocumentPropertiesPage();

      /////////////////////////////////////////////////////////////////////////////
-     // CRhinoObjectPropertiesDialogPage required overrides
-     void InitControls( const CRhinoObject* new_obj = NULL);
-     BOOL AddPageToControlBar( const CRhinoObject* obj = NULL) const;
-     CRhinoCommand::result RunScript( ON_SimpleArray<const CRhinoObject*>& objects);
-     // Optional overrides
-     page_type PageType() const override;
-     /////////////////////////////////////////////////////////////////////////////
-     // CRhinoObjectPropertiesDialogPageEx required overrides
+     // CRhinoOptionsDialogPage required overrides
-   	HICON Icon(void) const;
-     /////////////////////////////////////////////////////////////////////////////
-     // CRhinoStackedDialogPag required
-     const wchar_t* EnglishPageTitle();
+     const wchar_t* EnglishPageTitle() override;
-     const wchar_t* LocalPageTitle();
+     const wchar_t* LocalPageTitle() override;
-     /////////////////////////////////////////////////////////////////////////////
+     CRhinoCommand::result RunScript( CRhinoDoc& rhino_doc) override;
    //... the rest of your class
    };
    ```